stacksjs/stacks/README.md

 # The Modern Component Library

-The ultimate goal of this framework, Stacks, is to _help you_ create & maintain a component library.
-Stacks is the most simple & comfortable solution for UI developers to build highly-modular, widely-accepted & scalable component libraries, in a beginner-friendly way.
+The ultimate goal of the Stacks Framework is to _help you_ create & maintain component & function libraries.
+It is the most simple & comfortable solution for developers to build highly-modular, widely-accepted & scalable libraries, in a beginner-friendly way.

-> _The clever way to build component libraries._
+> _The clever way to build component & function libraries._

 **🤖 Zero-config by default**

-The highly optimized Stacks bundler automagically builds & distributes commonjs & module library formats.
-Additionally, it automatically generates a Web Component & Vue (2 & 3) libraries, plus component & composable type declarations.
+The highly optimized Stacks bundler automagically builds & distributes CommonJS & module library formats.
+Stacks also automatically generates a Web Component library, Vue 2 & 3 libraries, a composables/functions library, plus all of its relating component & composable type declarations.

 **🎨 Style with ease**